yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 Q:

-What types of things use an Operating System (OS) and file systems?
+What types of things use an Operating System (OS) and its underlying file system?
 Split the answer under three main types: Hardware devices, VMs, and Containers and describe how the OS for each interacts with the linux hierarchical file system.

 I am a customer-facing post-sales account manager just starting to learn Linux, Bash, Git, and containers, so keep the answer basic
 </details>

 ---

-### Absolute pathing vs relative pathing
+### Absolute Pathing vs Relative Pathing

 Let's navigate around a little from your terminal prompt.
-We'll use the 'change directory' (cd) command and give it a path of where to take us.
+We'll use the 'change directory' (cd) command and give it a path to a new location in the directory.

-relative pathing starts from wherever you are in the directory
+Relative pathing starts from wherever *you* are in the directory

 ```bash
 cd ../..